 This section sets out the assessment of off-target risks that could be associated with the release of the biological control agent.
-Where appropriate, the methods followed those used for pest risk analysis (PRA) by the Department of Agriculture in accordance with the International Standards for Phytosanitary Measures (ISPMs), including ISPM 2: Framework for Pest Risk Analysis (FAO 2007) and ISPM 11: Pest Risk Analysis for Quarantine Pests (FAO 2013).
+Where appropriate, the methods followed those used for pest risk analysis (PRA) by the Department of Agriculture in accordance with the International Standards for Phytosanitary Measures (ISPMs), including ISPM 2: Framework for Pest Risk Analysis (FAO 2007) and ISPM 11: Pest Risk Analysis for Quarantine Pests, including analysis of environmental risks and living modified organisms (FAO 2004).
 The methodology for a commodity-based PRA is provided in Appendix A.